 I am a humanistic counsellor which means I believe that everyone is unique, and the reasons behind how you are feeling will be unique to you.
 Therefore, my approach to counselling is to help you make sense of what is going on for you, explore how you have ended up here, and find a way through that works for you.

 I aim to create a relationship with you in which you can feel safe enough to talk about difficult or painful experiences, thoughts and feelings.
 I will not judge you, no matter what you need to talk about.

-This experience can help you start to connect with and feel differently about yourself.
-Counselling can support you to gain greater self-awareness and acceptance, bringing clarity so you can begin to make the changes you need to live a more fulfilling life.
+Counselling can help you start to connect with and feel differently about yourself.
+It can support you to gain greater self-awareness and acceptance, bringing clarity so you can begin to make the changes you need to live a more fulfilling life.

 My approach to counselling is mainly person-centred, meaning I will work at your pace.
 I do not see myself as an 'expert', who can tell you 'why' you are feeling the way you are.
 I see counselling as a reflective partnership that helps you become more self-aware.

 I also draw on Gestalt, Transactional Analysis, Jungian and Feminist approaches to therapy.